nix-community/dconf2nix/README.md

 ### Installation

+For now, a binary can be downloaded from [releases](https://github.com/gvolpe/dconf2nix/releases).
+You can also get it via [Cachix](https://app.cachix.org/cache/dconf2nix).

-For now, only the source code is available on Github but I plan to make the binary available on Nixpkgs as well as in other places for easy installation.
+In the future, I plan to make the binary available on Nixpkgs as well as in other places for easy installation.